-- Keeping plan B ready always: If you want some thing at home urgently and depend on a dyslexic person for quick action, you might end not having that thing at all when needed.
+- Keeping plan B ready always: If you want something at home urgently and depend on a dyslexic person for quick action, you might end up not having that thing at all when needed.
 So, planning in advance always is necessary.

 - Moments of feeling low: No one can maintain the same levels of energy throughout the day.
 It holds true but possibly in a little exaggerated manner for a person with Dyslexia.
 So, you may need to keep your partner active and engaged to prevent him from feeling gloomy.

 When you are in love, there are high chances that nothing else will matter.
 But, these fairy tales don’t apply to adult relations with dyslexics.
 Dyslexia in adult relationships can be a hindrance, and it is entirely up to the partners how willing or ready they are to put up with ensuing challenges.
 So, if you are all committed to giving your relationship a serious try, you must read a lot about dyslexia and ways to deal with it.

 - Emotional experience with dyslexia and self-esteem: the protective role of perceived family support in late adulthood, Aging & Mental Health, DOI:10.1080/13607863.2015.1008984